Basic Guide To Setting Up Your Home Flight Simulator

 Depending on the space you have available, there’s a variety of options for monitors.
 Better quality like 4K will give you a good field of view which is important.
 You can also set up multiple screens to show side views.
 Curved monitors are also a great option recently.

-For a desktop setup, we highly recommend 43” curved monitors.
-They are increasingly more affordable, give you a decent field of view, and they just look fabulous!
+For a desktop setup we highly recommend 43” curved monitors.
+They are more and more affordable and they give you a decent field of view and they just look fabulous!

 Hardware is very important in creating an accurate and realistic flying experience from home.
-A standard computer mouse can be sufficient at first, but we highly suggest upgrading to get the most out of the experience, especially for training and muscle memory.
+A standard computer mouse can be sufficient at first, but we highly suggest upgrading that to get the most out of the experience.
+Especially for training and muscle memory.
 Once you begin performing maneuvers, a quality yoke, throttle, and a set of rudder pedals will help immensely.

-There are quite a lot of options available on the market, but here are our favorites:
+There are quite a lot of options available on the market, but those are our favorites:

-Their controls are not control-loaded, but they are made out of very high-quality materials and are one of the best choices for serious flight simulation. - Honeycomb Aeronautical
+Their controls are not control loaded, but they are made out of very high quality materials and are one of the best choices for serious flight simulation.

 One of the most popular options these days amongst home flight simmers.
 They offer a great value for the price.
 Unfortunately they’re hard to get because they are usually sold out.